kping0/SimpleSecureChat/server/README.md

      openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365

-  Note that this certificate (in this case "cert.pem") ALSO needs to be put in the client directory with the name "public.pem"(default configuration) for server validation to prevent MITM attacks.
-The client will not connect if the server certificate does not match with client/public.pem
+  Note that the Client validates the server provided certificate against the file "client/public.pem", so if you are setting up your own server you need to copy the generated server public key(cert.pem) to your client(copy to client/public.pem).